influxdata/telegraf/plugins/inputs/ravendb/README.md

   ##
   ## Timeout, specifies the amount of time to wait
   ## for a server's response headers after fully writing the request and
-  ## time limit for requests made by this client.
+  ## time limit for requests made by this client
   # timeout = "5s"

   ## List of statistics which are collected